AFFILIATE MARKETING WITH GOOGLE ADS

 Use Conv. value – Cost

-Within Google Ads you can also segment based on Conversion Actions.
-This will help you to give you a clear overview of which conversions your campaigns generated, if you have multiple different ones integrated.
+Within Google Ads, you can also segment based on Conversion Actions.
+This will help you give a clear overview of which conversions your campaigns generated if you have multiple different ones integrated.

-Once you have some campaigns running and they are generating impressions you can start optimising campaigns.
-I purposefully start with impressions here since these are the first numbers your campaigns will generate.
-In this chapter I will dive into possible optimisation and automation approaches based on the following metrics:
+Once you have some campaigns running and generating impressions you can start optimising campaigns.
+We purposefully start with impressions here since these are the first numbers your campaigns will generate.
+Here we will dive into possible optimization and automation approaches based on the following metrics:

 • Impressions